 The basis for the calculation of historical precedence is outlined in 6.4 and Appendix 4.

 6.8.1.2 Changes to Historic Slots

-Any changes to an historical slot, for operational or other reasons, should have priority over totally new requests for the same slot within the capacity available.
+Changes to an historical slot, for operational or other reasons, should have priority over totally new requests for the same slot within the capacity available, where local legislation permits\.